Your session has timed out

 Do - make sure that you send at least make it public for those who have the link.
 Otherwise, just stick with uploading a .doc or .pdf to an email.

 Oh, one final thing: don’t forget that you do need to include a cover letter along with your resume!
-Employers still expect it, and you should include it unless they specifically tell you not to.
+Do employers read cover letters?
+Yes, some still expect it, and you should include one unless they specifically tell you not to.

 A lot of the time, we give you some (hopefully!) helpful advice on what to do to make your resume perfect.
 However, as you can see here, there are just as many things not to do, as well.